elibtronic/2025_state_of_scholarly_communication/README.md

 # Current to Sept 11 Only!

 ## What is this?
 A yearly check-in of some Scholarly Publishing topics at Brock University.
 It presents some snapshots and analysis of publishing trends at Brock University.

+This inaugural report is being released during [Open Access Week 2025](https://www.openaccessweek.org/theme).
+Future reports will be released in January summarizing the previous year.

 ## Journal articles published